FunoxPanda/pswdgn/README.md

 # Install

-To install paswdgn, type in your console
+To install pswdgn, type in your console
 ```
 npm i pswdgn
 ```